 - Any reasonable accommodation made by an employer for a pregnant or breastfeeding worker must not penalize the worker.
 The accommodation cannot create a more harsh, difficult, or hostile work environment for the worker.

 If you are a pregnant or breastfeeding worker in New Jersey, you have the right under the law to be treated and accommodated fairly at your job.
 If you feel you’ve been discriminated against due to pregnancy or breastfeeding, or if you think your employer is in violation of the law under the PWFA as a part of the New Jersey Law Against Discrimination, we encourage you to set up a consultation with our firm.
-Please complete our on-line questionnaire and we will get back to you right away with next steps.
+Please complete our online questionnaire and our NJ Employment Discrimination Lawyers will get back to you right away with the next steps.